penja/terraform-scalr-storage-profiles/modules/terraform-scalr-storage-profile-aws-s3/README.md

 6. Configure any optional variables as needed
 7. Click "Create Workspace"
 8. Run the workspace to create the AWS resources and storage profile
-9. Use the `curl_command` output to create the storage profile in Scalr
+9. Use the `curl_command_template` output to create the storage profile in Scalr, following the security best practices described above